Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 {
     "Vite": {
         "Server": {
+            // Enable the automatic start of the Vite Dev Server.
+The default value is false.
+            "AutoRun": true,
             // The port where the Vite Dev Server will be running.
 The default value is 5173.
             "Port": 5174,
             // If true, the middleware will use HTTPS to connect to the Vite Dev Server.
 The default value is false.